anuragsirish/GPT4o-mini-fine-tuning/README.md

 2. #### Improved Search Relevance
     - Enhanced Property Matching: By fine-tuning, the model can learn to prioritize and weigh different property features (e.g., location, square footage, price) based on user preferences, leading to more accurate and personalized property recommendations.
+    -  Fine-tuning involves training the model on datasets that include complex, multi-faceted queries typical of real estate interactions.
-    - Complex Query Handling: Fine-tuning enables the chatbot to handle more complex and multi-faceted queries, such as "Find me a 3-bedroom house in a quiet neighborhood with a good school district and within a 30-minute commute to downtown."
+    -  These datasets might include queries like "Find me a 3-bedroom house in a quiet neighborhood with a good school district and within a 30-minute commute to downtown."
+By being exposed to such examples during training, the model learns to parse and understand each component of a complex query.

 3. #### Better Interaction and User Experience
     - Refined Conversational Style: Fine-tuning can adapt the model's conversational tone and style to better align with the target audience, whether they are first-time homebuyers, seasoned investors, or luxury property seekers.